How TikTok-Famous Shops Became New York City’s Most Popular Hangout Spots

 Emma Rogue has been an avid thrifter all her life.
-As a kid, she stopped by a secondhand shop near her gymnastics club in Bedminster, NJ, every weekend to scour the racks for used clothes from brands like Abercrombie & Fitch and Hollister instead of buying the pricier models at the local mall.
+As a kid, she stopped by a secondhand shop near her gymnastics club in New Jersey, every weekend to scour the racks for used clothes from brands like Abercrombie & Fitch and Hollister instead of buying the pricier models at the local shopping centre.
 A decade later, she turned her lifelong affinity for thrifting into one of Manhattan’s most popular vintage shops, Rogue.

 The store, which just celebrated its one-year anniversary, is known not only for its vast selection of '90s and Y2K clothing, but as one of the city's most coveted hangout spots — both online and IRL.
 On the weekends, the Lower East Side-based shop, whose TikTok channel boasts over 170,000 followers, hosts pop-up events that draw the city’s Gen-Z crowd en masse.
 “I didn't really know what to expect,” she says of the overwhelming response.
 “I’m still winging everything.”